 Scorpion fish are members of the family Scorpaenidae, which includes zebrafish, lionfish and stonefish.
 These fish are very good at hiding in their surroundings.
-The fins of these prickly fish carry poisonous venom.
+The fins of these prickly fish carry toxic venom.
 This article describes the effects of a sting from such a fish.

 This article is for information only.
 DO NOT use it to treat or manage a sting from one of these fish.
 If you or someone you are with is stung, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

-Scorpion fish venom is poisonous.
+Scorpion fish venom is toxic.

 Scorpion fish live in tropical waters, including along warm coasts of the United States.
 They are also found in aquariums worldwide.